RKKY to Kondo crossover in Helical Edge of a Topological Insulator: NRG analysis of the 2HKM

 and consistent with the explicit analytical expression for \ER in \Eq{H-RKKY} This is in agreement with the effective two-impurity level-spectrum in \Fig{fig:Spectrum}, where with reference to the Lehmann representation for spectral data in \Eq{eq:Aspec}, one needs to pay an energy \ER for a spin-flip, whereas one needs to pay an energy $2\ER$ for a sign-flip (triplet $|t\rangle$ to singlet $|s\rangle$ transition).
 The deviation of about 5\% from the expected factor of $2$ in the fitted values is within the spectral resolution of NRG, and thus likely due to z-averaging and broadening of the spectral data.

-The parameter scans in \Fig{fig:NRGspectra} give important hints: they show that \ER, which is obtained from a second order perturbative approach [cf. \Eq{E-RKKY}], is not the optimal energy scale for obtaining the location of the blue vertical marker in \Fig{fig:NRGspectra}.
+The parameter scans in \Fig{fig:NRGspectra} give important hints: they show that \ER (blue vertical marker in \Fig{fig:NRGspectra}) as obtained from a second order perturbative approach [cf. \Eq{E-RKKY}], does not always describe the RKKY low-energy scale correctly, as it can get renormalized by the presence of single-impurity Kondo correlations.
 While for $x=10$ this well coincides with the $J_z=0$ low-energy scale [e.g., compare to solid lines with symbols in \Fig{fig:NRGspectra}(a,4)], when increasing the distance, the peak in the NRG data shifts towards the left of the vertical blue marker, i.e., towards values that are larger than \ER.
 That is, the fit value for $a$ shown with \Fig{fig:NRGspectra}(a;3,5) effectively increases relative to \ER when exponentially increasing the distance $x$ (no additional fits shown, though, as this is a qualitative argument).
 Thus even if at $J_z=0$ the one-impurity Kondo scale may still be many orders of magnitude smaller than \ER, the value of \ER already gets weakly affected (likely acquires logarithmic corrections) due to the underlying Kondo correlations, even if $\TK \ll \ER$.
 If at the same time it also holds $\ER \ll D = 1 $, then integrating out the helical edge mode starting from the initial band edge $D$ towards zero energy, e.g., in a poor-man's scaling sense, this can be expected to introduce an RG flow also for \ER.
 This suggests that for a consistent interpretation of the NRG data with analytics, the NRG data should be scaled by $T^{(\eta)}_{S_z}$ [cf. \Eq{eq:TS:gen}], rather than the lowest order analytical estimate \ER in \Eq{E-RKKY}.

 Moreover, the peaks seen in the spectral data are rather narrow, i.e., within the resolution limit of the presented NRG data.
 Based on the chosen NRG parameters $\Lambda=4$ with $n_z=4$ z-shifts (e.g., see \Sec{sec:NRGdisc}, or also \cite{Wb12_FDM} for more detailed definitions), we expect a best possible relative spectral resolution $\delta\omega/ \omega > \Lambda^{1/2n_z} -1 = 0.19$, hence the value used for the broadening of $\sigma=0.3$ on the discrete NRG raw data.
 Based on perturbative approach, however, one may suspect significantly narrower features as shown in \Fig{fig:NRGspectra}.
 With this in mind, the spectral features seen in data in \Fig{fig:NRGspectra} are likely overbroadened.